Why do BMW/Bosch Airhead Alternator Rotors Fail?

 2. Use solid metal diode board mounts (and NOT a stack of metal washers) on those models having the original lousy rubber mounts.

-3. If you have a faired-model, be sure the front fairing cover is a louvered version, or, modify the older one for some sort of air flow.
+3. If you have a faired-model, be sure the front fairing cover is a louvered version; or, at least modify the older one for some sort of air flow.
 I cut my initials into it, VERY LARGE with a wide cutout.
+A couple of simple tests by me showed the factory louvered version is better than adding holes to the original type.

 FIRST.....you MUST HAVE THE CORRECT TOOL!
 You can buy the proper tool from BMW; or, an aftermarket source.
-I DO NOT APPROVE the use of a two-piece tool for removing the rotor.
-I cannot be sure that the stock rotor removal tool, or aftermarket one piece similar tool, is correct for all aftermarket alternator rotors, such as the Omega and EnDuraLast.
-YOU must either KNOW ...or ...make measurements, easily done with flashlight, and a piece of stiff solid wire of large gauge (or piece of old welding rod, or a straightened coat-hangar) and an accurate length measuring tool of most any type.
+I DO NOT APPROVE the use of a two-piece tool for removing the rotor; and absolutely recommend against any rotor removal tool not made of hardened steel.
+I also cannot be sure that the stock rotor removal tool, or aftermarket one piece similar tool, is correct for all aftermarket alternator rotors, such as the Omega and EnDuraLast.

-is to obtain the factory tool 88-88-6-123-600, or an equivalent aftermarket one.
-DO NOT, as noted above, use a multiple-part tool.
-There are potentially VERY SERIOUS PROBLEMS.
-You can get an aftermarket version from many places, including some dealerships!
+To replace the rotor, YOUR FIRST STEP is to obtain the factory tool 88-88-6-123-600, or an equivalent aftermarket tool.
+DO NOT, as noted above, use a multiple-part tool (making or purchasing).
+There are potentially VERY SERIOUS PROBLEMS if you do not follow my advice.
+You can get an aftermarket tool from many places, including some dealerships!
 Here are two places that have their own tool:

-WARNING!!!
-DO NOT FAIL TO USE A ONE PIECE HARDENED TOOL!!!
-If you use a non-hardened tool, or one INsufficiently hardened, you can BEND the tool INSIDE THE ROTOR.
+YOU HAVE BEEN WARNED!
+DO NOT FAIL TO USE A ONE PIECE HARDENED TOOL!
+If you use a non-hardened tool, or one INsufficiently hardened, or a two-piece tool of improper lengths, you can BEND the tool or TRAP one piece, INSIDE THE ROTOR.
 This can cause $$$$ damage to the crankshaft, not just the rotor.
 If you think about it, how will you remove the bent bolt, or the rotor, or both?
-Usually properly home-made multiple part tools work fine for rotor removal, but if you goof, this can lead to very serious problems.
+Usually properly home-made multiple part tools work fine for rotor removal, but if you goof, this can lead to very serious problems, so that is why I so strongly recommend against the wrong tools here.

-The crankshaft nose is drilled and threaded to accept the long stock bolt you see.
-The interface between rotor and crank nose are TAPERS.
-The tapers must be VERY clean and DRY when replacing the rotor.
-In order to remove the rotor, a special tool is needed.
-The tool is inserted into and through the rotor, and the inner end of the tool is not threaded!!, and has a bit of a radius.
-The tool has threads near its hex bolt head (that screws into the rotor threads).
+It is at this point, with the stator and its housing removed, that you will insert the special tool into the rotor and begin tightening the tool, to force the rotor off the crankshaft.
+The tool is inserted into and through the rotor.
+The inner end of the tool is not threaded, and has a bit of a radius (smoothed considerably).
+The tool has threads near its hex bolt head (that portion screws into the rotor threads).
 The far end (tip) of the tool, as noted it is not threaded, 'bottoms' in the drilled/threaded hole of the crankshaft which is not drilled very deep.
 Thus, as the tool is tightened, it forces the rotor off the crankshaft nose.

-Tightening the removal tool can take a fair amount of torque, ....suddenly the rotor will pop off usually with a bang noise, and fall; ...so DO have your other hand ON THE ROTOR as you tighten the tool.
+Tightening the removal tool enough can take a fair amount of torque, ....suddenly the rotor will pop off usually with a bang noise, and it would fall; ...so DO have your other hand ON THE ROTOR as you tighten the tool bolt.
 Save the bad rotor.
 Rotors can be rebuilt and thus may have some value.

 I usually keep a rotor removal tool in my on-bike tool tray on my Airheads ...and even carry one in my K bike tool tray ...never can tell when I will need to help someone.

-When replacing the rotor the tapers must be clean and dry (not even fingerprints!) ...and the stock bolt need NOT be overly tight....it is the TAPER that really holds the rotor in place and it is the TAPER that transmits the force ...the bolt is simply a safety fastener.
-My torque values article has the settings, but here they are: Factory specifications are 16.6 to 19.5 foot pounds (23-27 Nm).
-I suggest that these values are much too high.
-I tighten by feel, but probably not over 14 foot-pounds.
+When replacing or reinstalling the rotor, the tapers must be clean and dry (best to not even have fingerprints) ...and the stock bolt need NOT be overly tight ...it is the TAPERS surface area that really holds the rotor in place and it is the TAPER SURFACE AREA that transmits the force ...the bolt is simply a safety fastener.
+My torque values article have the settings, but here they are: Factory specifications are 16.6 to 19.5 foot pounds (23-27 Nm).
+I suggest that these values are too high.
+I tighten by feel, but probably ~ 14 foot-pounds.

 06/24/2011: Clean up and clarify minor points.